Make It Right (BTS song): Promotion

 The song was promoted on M Countdown April 19, 2019.
 BTS also performed the original version of the song on The Late Show with Stephen Colbert in May 2019.
 Additionally, BTS performed the song on iHeart Radio Jingle Ball and in New York City's Times Square on Dick Clark’s New Year’s Rockin’ Eve With Ryan Seacrest.

 Composition and lyrics

 "Make It Right" has been described as a falsetto-vocal heavy contemporary R&B track that is, "sung with a breathy, close-miked intensity that gives the curious illusion of intimacy."
 It uses a looped horn throughout the song, with Rolling Stone comparing it to Amerie's "1 Thing" or Mario's "Let Me Love You" echoing sounds from the 2000s.
 It is backed with synthesizers, and the lyrics talk about the wish to make the world better and improve relationships.
 It also speaks about their biggest accomplishments and that without their fans it would feel empty.
 Newsweek said although the topic of the song can be heavy, the instrumental is light.
 In the remixed version, Lauv replaces the Korean-language first verse with his own lyrics.

-The remix version of the song is in the key of G major with 98 beats per minute while the original is G major with 106 beats per minute.